-As an alternative method to the interview, invite four speakers of diverse backgrounds to speak to the class about their personal memories of immigration and family stories.
-The teacher may provide some guidelines for the speakers in advance.
-In addition, the students may prepare some questions to ask.
+As an alternative method to the interview, invite four speakers of diverse backgrounds to speak to the group about their personal memories of immigration and family stories.
+The facilitator may provide some guidelines for the speakers in advance.
+In addition, the children may prepare some questions to ask.

 - culture: the beliefs, social customs, and traits of racial, ethnic, religious, or social groups

 - diversity: the presence of unlike elements and features in a group